 curl -Lo panel.tar.gz https://github.com/pterodactyl/panel/releases/download/v0.7.11/panel.tar.gz tar --strip-components=1 -xzvf panel.tar.gz chmod -R 755 storage/* bootstrap/cache/

 Now that all of the files have been downloaded we need to configure some core aspects of the Panel.

 You will need a database setup and a user with the correct permissions created for that database before continuing any further.
-If you are unsure how to do this, please consult our documentation.
+If you are unsure how to do this, please have a look at Setting up MySQL.

 First we will copy over our default environment settings file, install core dependencies, and then generate a new application encryption key.
 You should make a backup of the encryption key and store it in a secure location, not on the server itself.

 cp .env.example .env composer install --no-dev --optimize-autoloader # Only run the command below if you are installing this Panel for # the first time and do not have any Pterodactyl Panel data in the database. php artisan key:generate --force

 Pterodactyl's core environment is easily configured using a few different CLI commands built into the app.
 This step will cover setting up things such as sessions, caching, database credentials, and email sending.